 - Thou Shalt Profile: Unlike the nasty business at airports, profiling is great in games!
-It’s used in game editors/engines to identify any indicators that are causing spikes in performance and lowering the FPS.
+It’s used in-game editors/engines to identify any indicators that are causing spikes in performance and lowering the FPS.
 After identification, go in hard and get the culprit.
 Bonus tip: if your scene is running fine in the editor but sluggish in play mode then the most probable suspect is scripts.
 But if the opposite is true, individual game objects in the scene probably need optimization.
 To identify individual assets causing FPS drops turn each object in the scene on and off while monitoring the profiling graphs.

 - Thou Shalt Optimize Scripting: Hate to break it to you, but this involves a thorough investigation of the game code architecture and removing or replacing the problematic parts in the scripts.
 Sorry.
 No easy skip here.

 - Thou Shalt Test and Version: Optimization isn’t something you do at the end of a project, if you’re smart.
 If you test throughout, you can identify issues as soon as they arise.
-Trying to fix 6 months worth of errors at once is like looking for a nausea inducing needle in a haystack, in the dark, at zero gravity.
+Trying to fix 6 months worth of errors at once is like looking for a nausea-inducing needle in a haystack, in the dark, at zero gravity.
 It’s not fun.

 - Thou Shalt Recycle!: Develop a plan in advance to re-use as many models, materials/textures as possible.
 Set up rules based on the initial planning and decided draw call limit for how many polygons a mesh can have and how many materials a mesh can use.
-This is helpful in handling the performance in early stages.
+This is helpful in handling the performance in the early stages.

 - Thou Shalt Fake it Rather Than Make it: Don’t be tempted to bust your polybudget to add visual flair.
 Use techniques to fake the visuals.
-Like, instead of using real-time shadow, fake it with a soft texture blob beneath character.
+Like, instead of using real-time shadow, fake it with a soft texture blob beneath the character.
 Think of VR content building in terms of early 3D development for mobile devices.

 - (VR Specific) Thou Shalt Not Be Transparent: Use transparency only where it’s really needed and wherever possible try to fake it.
 You’ll thank me later.

-- (VR Specific) Thou Shalt be Even Stringier than Instructed: Make sure that you always have extra buffer over the one recommended by the Head Mounted Display manufacturer.
+- (VR Specific) Thou Shalt be Even Stringier than Instructed: Make sure that you always have an extra buffer over the one recommended by the Head Mounted Display manufacturer.
 This keeps the frame rate in check.
 HMD Systems are technically rendering two cameras simultaneously, so these systems require really hardcore optimization practices and disciplines.
 TIP: graphical styles with simple details and shaders and few polygons can often give as convincing a VR experience as realistic graphics that have a much higher rendering cost.